Our team members led and supported the transformation of the procurement function of one of Australia’s largest Government Organisations.

 - recognition as the Organisation’s advisers of procurement process and probity and in public facing documentation.

-- meaningful outcomes for policies and business objectives through innovative engagement with the business community
+- meaningful outcomes for policies and business objectives through innovative engagement with the business community, including supplier diversity, social and sustainability outcomes

 - reduced red tape and simplified processes by embedding electronic purchasing through catalogues, establishing simple procurement guides and had commenced a project to automate the source-to-contract process, and